Koh Kolač / Hot Milk Cake

 The ingredients

 Hot milk cake doesn’t require any fancy ingredients.
-All you need is eggs, sugar, semolina, flour, milk, and a pinch of lemon zest.
+All you need is eggs, sugar, semolina, some flour and milk.
 Because you already have most of the ingredients in your pantry, this hot milk cake is the perfect last minute dessert to satisfy those sweet cravings!

 The cake is made by beating eggs until thick and foamy, mixing in the dry ingredients and then finishing with warmed milk.
 It is a good cake base that you can fully enjoy all on its own or with all kinds of decorations, garnishing and flavors!